atom-box/codingBatJS/readMe.md

+# Coding Challenges
-# Coding Challenges, some from codingbat.com
+* some from codingbat.com
+* DOM challenges are from [Burdwan](https://www.w3resource.com/javascript-exercises/javascript-dom-exercises.php), WestBengal, India

 ## The programs
 Every file above is a standalone js file that can be run in node.js